underdogio/redux-rest-data/README.md

 ### Fetching a single item

 You can also fetch a single item if you know its id.
-Fetching an item will add it to the store if it's not in there already, or update it if it is in the store.
+Fetching an item will add it to the store if it's not in there already, or update it if it is.

 ```typescript
 // A Promise is returned after dispatching the action, so you can wait for the response if you want.